Dreaming381/Latios-Framework/Documentation~/Contributing.md

 ## Picking a Feature

 The first step is to pick a feature.
-Here’s a list of features to choose from.
+Here’s a list of features to choose from that I have deprioritized for myself.
 If you don’t see the feature you want to explore listed here or have questions regarding one of these features, please reach out to me.

 ### Core